 Multiple processing actions via Quick Steps

-- On the Home tab, press the icon in the bottom right corner of the Quick Steps group to open the Manage Quick Steps dialog.
+- On the Home tab, right click on any of the Quick Steps in the Quick Step Gallery and choose: Manage Quick Steps…

 - Select a Quick Step and press the Edit button.